New Mexico Achievement Gap Projects

 Research and Evaluation Studies

-REL Southwest is conducting a study to describe New Mexico high school students' enrollment and performance in math and science courses, graduation exam scores, and graduation rates before and after the state's new graduation requirements went into effect in 2013.
-The results will inform policymakers as they evaluate and refine the state's high school graduation requirements.
-The results will also serve as useful baseline information for evaluating additional changes in graduation requirements that went into effect in 2015.
+REL Southwest conducted a study to describe New Mexico high school students' enrollment and performance in math and science courses, graduation exam scores, and graduation rates before and after the state's new graduation requirements went into effect in 2013.
+The results are informing policymakers as they evaluate and refine the state's high school graduation requirements.

 The alliance seeks to close achievement gaps by improving grade 9 transitions for Hispanic and Native American students in New Mexico.
-In particular, alliance members are interested in students’ academic preparation for high school and the relationships between noncognitive factors and student success in grade 9.
-At the alliance’s request, REL Southwest is conducting a study examining grade 9 students’ perceptions of their noncognitive skills and high school environments and how those perceptions relate to students’ academic success in grade 9.
+At the alliance’s request, REL Southwest conducted a study examining grade 9 students’ perceptions of their noncognitive skills and high school environments and how those perceptions relate to students’ academic success in grade 9.

-REL Southwest is conducting a study to gain a better understanding of the co-development of English learner (EL) students' proficiency in their first and second languages in early elementary school.
-The study will also explore how growth in both English and Spanish language and literacy proficiency contributes to EL students' academic performance in upper elementary school.
-The findings will provide the New Mexico Achievement Gap Research Alliance with a model for the use of state data to track the progress of English learners longitudinally.
+REL Southwest conducted a study to gain a better understanding of the co-development of English learner (EL) students' proficiency in their first and second languages in early elementary school.
+The study also explored how growth in both English and Spanish language and literacy proficiency contributes to EL students' academic performance in upper elementary school.
+The findings will provide a model for the use of state data to track the progress of English learners longitudinally.